Prioritized Level Replay

-While previous works in off-policy RL devised effective methods to directly reuse \emph{past} experiences for training \citep{schaul2015prioritized, andrychowicz2017hindsight}, \algoname{} uses past experiences to inform the collection of \emph{future} experiences by assessing how much replaying each level anew will benefit learning.
-Our method can thus be seen as a forward-view variation of prioritized experience replay, and an online counterpart to this off-policy method for policy-gradient algorithms.
+While previous works in off-policy RL devised effective methods to directly reuse \emph{past} experiences for training \citep{schaul2015prioritized, andrychowicz2017hindsight}, \algoabbrev{} uses past experiences to inform the collection of \emph{future} experiences by estimating how much replaying each level anew will benefit learning.
+Our method can thus be seen as a forward-view variation of prioritized experience replay, and an online counterpart to this off-policy method.

-This paper makes the following core contributions: (i) we introduce a computationally efficient algorithm for adaptively prioritizing levels throughout training using a heuristic-based assessment of the learning potential of replaying each level, (ii) we empirically demonstrate our method leads to significant gains on 11 of 16 Procgen Benchmark environments and two challenging MiniGrid environments, and (iii) we provide evidence that our method induces an implicit curriculum over training levels in sparse reward settings.
-Our open source implementation is available at \mbox{\url{https://github.com/facebookresearch/level-replay}}.
+This paper makes the following contributions\footnote{Our code is available at \url{https://github.com/facebookresearch/level-replay}.}: (i) We introduce a computationally-efficient algorithm for sampling levels during training based on an estimate of the future learning potential of collecting new experiences from each level; (ii) we show our method significantly improves generalization on 10 of 16 environments in Procgen Benchmark and two challenging MiniGrid environments; (iii) we demonstrate our method combines with the previous leading method to set a new state-of-the-art on Procgen Benchmark; and (iv) we show our method induces an implicit curriculum over training levels in sparse reward settings.